mechpen/bank/README.md

 ## Assumption for Durability

+Durability is implemented using WAL (write ahead lock).
+To ensure a consistent WAL, the disk IO must satisfy the following:

-Writing to a hard disk sector must be atomic.
+  - Writing to a hard disk sector must be atomic.
 A sector write either succeeded or did never happen.

-Durability is implemented using WAL (write ahead lock).
+  - Appending to a file must be sequential.
+A later append cannot write to disk before a former append does.

 ## Tests